 Rear-end collisions are caused by a variety of factors, but commonly occur due to issues of negligence such as distracted driving or failing to maintain a proper following distance.

 In most cases, the driver who rear-ends another vehicle is considered to be at fault—but that’s not always the case.
-If it can be shown that a driver was rear-ended after negligently pulling out in front of another motorist, that driver would likely be found to be at least partially at-fault.
+If it can be shown that one driver was struck from behind after negligently pulling out in front of another motorist, that driver would likely be found to be at least partially at-fault.
 The same is true if a driver makes a sudden unsafe lane change.